MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 * select the "via" node or way (all possible "via" elements will have the selectable element highlighting)
 * select the "to" way (it is possible to double back and set the "to" element to the "from" element, Vespucci will assume that you are adding an no_u_turn restriction)
 * set the restriction type in the tag menu

 ### Vespucci in "locked" mode

-When the red lock is displayed the following all non-editing actions are available.
+When the red lock is displayed all non-editing actions are available.
 Additionally a long press on or near to an object will display the detail information screen if it is an OSM object.

 ### Saving Your Changes